studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 There, these substances cause the opening of certain types of pores.
 If the postsynaptic cell responds to the neurotransmitter by opening sodium pores, depolarization is initiated – the nerve cell is thus excited and we then speak of an excitatory (energizing) synapse.
 Conversely, the postsynaptic cell may also respond to the release of a neurotransmitter by opening potassium pores, which causes the cell to stabilize.
-In this case, an inhibitory (inhibitory) synapse is present.
+In this case, an inhibitory synapse is present.

 Since each neuron is in synaptic connection with the axons of hundreds (to thousands) of other neurons via its dendrites, its own state of excitation is the result of the sum of all the excitatory and inhibitory stimuli acting on it.
 This bundling or summation of the stimuli of many nerve cells onto a single one is called convergence.